joypoddar/state-hooks/README.md

 | Related state transitions ? | No                      | Yes                    |
 | Business logic              | No business logic       | Complex business logic |
 | Local vs global             | Local                   | Global                 |

+## Difference between useMemo and useCallback

+useMemo invokes the provided function and caches caches the value of the function whereas useCallback caches the provided function instance itself